-4 Steps to Successful Managed Service Engagements
+4 Steps to Successful Managed Solution Engagements

 January 2, 2019

-The managed services business can be a roller coaster of opportunity.
+The managed solutions business can be a roller coaster of opportunity.
 Clients release bids for proposals to a wide range of firms in their partner community, and the countdown to award begins.
 But requirements change, opportunities dry up, and deadlines get moved.
 Service providers make an assortment of decisions on how to bid and how to remain price competitive, while also ensuring a win is profitable and within the company’s portfolio of capabilities.

 - Demonstrated understanding of the client needs

 - Alignment of service capabilities to the opportunity